Get help connecting with Dr. Rice and find the treatment that's best for you.Get Help Now

 Because of his expertise in mesothelioma treatment, Rice has been invited to speak at national and international events.
 Much of his work has been published and he currently serves on the Scientific Advisory Board of the Mesothelioma Applied Research Foundation.

 Even though mesothelioma may require aggressive treatment approaches to see results, Rice’s methods to treat patients with thoracic tumors often involve less invasive procedures.
-Patients not looking to combat some of the harsh side effects that accompany common treatments find his approach more desirable.
+Patients not looking to combat some of the harsh side effects that accompany common mesothelioma treatments find his approach more desirable.

 Since graduating from medical school in 1991, Rice has completed residencies and fellowships at the Mayo Clinic.
 He continues to serve as a consultant surgeon for two nearby hospitals in Texas and was the director of the Mesothelioma Surgery Program at the University of Texas M.D.
 Anderson Cancer Center from 2003 to 2008.